Embed Metrics into Webpages (Deprecated)

 You can embed metrics to display them alongside other web content, in the context where they are most relevant to your viewers.
-When you load an embedded metric, you get the freshest data available, because you're connecting directly to your data on Tableau Server or Tableau Online.
+When you load an embedded metric, you get the freshest data available, because you're connecting directly to your data on Tableau Server or Tableau Cloud.

-Embedded metrics work with the same web browsers that are supported by Tableau Online and Tableau Server.
+Embedded metrics work with the same web browsers that are supported by Tableau Cloud and Tableau Server.
 For a list of supported browsers, see the Technical Specifications.
 Though embedding is supported by Safari, viewers must turn off “Prevent cross-site tracking” to see embedded content.

 The embed code and parameters for embedded metrics differ from those used for embedded views.
 For information about embedded views, see Embed Views into Webpages.